-We continue to invest significantly in research and development (R&D), which historically has averaged about 14 cents of every revenue dollar, excluding hardware and other revenue, to provide leading solutions that help global manufacturers, wholesalers, distributors, retailers, and logistics providers successfully manage accelerating and fluctuating demands as well as the increasing complexity and volatility of their local and global supply chains.
-Our research and development expenses for the years ended December 31, 2012, 2011, and 2010 were \$44.7 million, \$42.4 million, and \$40.5 million, respectively.
-At December 31, 2012, our R&D organization totaled approximately 650 employees, located in the U.S. and India.
+We continue to invest significantly in research and development (R&D) to provide leading solutions that help global manufacturers, wholesalers, distributors, retailers, and logistics providers successfully manage accelerating and fluctuating demands as well as the increasing complexity and volatility of their local and global supply chains.
+Our research and development expenses for the years ended December 31, 2013, 2012, and 2011 were \$44.5 million, \$44.7 million, and \$42.4 million, respectively.
+At December 31, 2013, our R&D organization totaled approximately 650 employees, located in the U.S. and India.